Lemoncode/functional-javascript/04_libraries/00_ramda/08_pick_and_omit_properties/readme.md

 console.log(result);
 ```

-Let's say that result became a new object but just with the name and price properies
+Let's say that result became a new object but just with the name and price properties

 ```diff
 const R = require('ramda');